attack-monkey/Lean-Functional-Typescript/README.md

 ```

-Calling `mutateCat` does not mutate any value in any currently running macro, and can therefore be considered a Pure Action.
+Calling `mutateCat` does not mutate any value in any currently running action, and can therefore be considered a Pure Action.

 **Using a Mutable Tuple to organise parallel operations**